P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Ender IO Endergy - Adds additional energy support for "Ender IO".

 * End: Reborn - The End is just the beginning...

+* Exposer - Have you ever wanted, to use Refined Storage together with another storage system?
+Now it is possible!
+Exposer adds one block to the game: The Exposer.
+You can connect an exposer to you Refined Storage system and it will expose the entire contents of the RS system as an inventory.
+You can attach a Storage Bus from Applied Energistics or similar equivalents from other mods to the exposer to access you Refined Storage system.

 * Extra Bit Manipulation - Adds new ways to manipulate your chisels and bits.